tournament-js/tournament/README.md

 ### Group Stage Algorithms
-The meat of the group stage algorithms are exported separately as helper functions.
-These may perhaps only help the developer's intuition, but they could also be used to for visualizing how different parameters affect group stage generation.
-Clever UI challenge accepted?
+The meat of the group stage / ffa algorithms are exported separately as helper functions.
+These may perhaps only help the developer's intuition, but they could also be used to for visualizing how different parameters affect group stage generation and aid a nice UI.

 The following examples show how they work: